bosun-ai/swiftide/README.md

 Additionally, several generic transformers are implemented.
 They take implementers of `SimplePrompt` and `Embed` to do their things.

-All integrations are enabled by default, but can be disabled with feature flags.
+All integrations are enabled by default but can be disabled with feature flags.

 **note**: Due to the performance, chunking before adding metadata gives rate limit errors on OpenAI very fast, especially with faster models like 3.5-turbo.
 Be aware.